Radiation Medicine Education

 Professor Michelle Leech is faculty member on the ESTRO teaching courses ‘Foundations of Leadership in Radiation Oncology’ and ‘Best Practice in Radiation Oncology: A project to train the Radiation Therapist trainers’ the latter in association with the International Atomic Energy Agency (IAEA).

 ESTRO teaching courses are interdisciplinary for all cancer professionals and are taught annually.

 Assistant Professor Dr. Anita O’Donovan is a member of the SIOG (International Society of Geriatric Oncology) Science and Education Committee and has developed an online module “Geriatric Assessment in Skin Oncology” in collaboration with the Royal College of Radiologists in the UK.
 This course is part of an e-learning series provided in the new RCR elearning hub.

-Associate Professor Dr. Michelle Leech develops and delivers education courses for radiation oncology professionals globally as an international expert on behalf of the IAEA.
+Professor Michelle Leech develops and delivers education courses for radiation oncology professionals globally as an international expert on behalf of the IAEA.
 Previous courses have been delivered in Serbia, Bulgaria, Bangladesh, Israel and India.